 Over the years, the ceremony has continued though the membership has changed as those who are left grow old.
 In 2010, we had a visit from the Last Post Association in Ypres who sent a delegation of Standard Bearers and a joint parade was held.
 On that occasion, we were honoured by the presence of Her Worshipful the Mayor, Cllr Tina Liddington and the Chief Executive Officer of Woking, Mr. Ray Morgan.

-More recently, the Association suffered a double tragedy in 2014 with the deaths of the Chairman, Jim Barry, and the Deputy Chairman and Inspecting Officer, Lt.
+More recently, the Association suffered a double tragedy in 2014 with the deaths of the Chairman, Jim Barry, and the President and Inspecting Officer, Lt.
 Col Brian Gould within three weeks of each other.
 They were both cremated and their ashes scattered near each other at the Cross of Sacrifice, looking down at the RAF Pavilion.
 It was a near mortal blow to the Association and we often struggled to gather enough people together for our monthly services.
 We are rebuilding but it is a slow process.

 Members of the Brookwood Last Post attended the 30,000th edition of the Last Post at the Menin Gate on 9th July 2015.